-A chocolate brownie waffle doesn’t sound healthy for breakfast, but Katie’s recipes use natural sweeteners in lower quantities.
-I feel much better serving this homemade waffle topped with fruit than a bowl of highly processed cereal topped with the same fruit.
+A chocolate brownie waffle doesn’t sound healthy for breakfast, but Katie’s recipes use natural sweeteners and lower quantities.
+I feel much better serving this homemade waffle topped with fresh or frozen fruit than a bowl of highly processed cereal topped with the same fruit.

 You can save time in the mornings by making waffles anytime and then freezing them until you are ready to eat them.
 Just pop frozen waffles in toaster to cook when you are ready.

 I buy plain yogurt and add a bit of vanilla extract and honey or maple syrup.
-Then I serve the yogurt in a pretty little bowl with a plate of apple slices.
+Then I will either serve with sliced apples or stir in berries or chopped bananas.

 The first step was paying attention to what my family likes to eat for breakfast.
 The second step was writing my breakfast plans in my daily planner.
 By doing these 2 things, I have been able to make healthy breakfasts a priority for my family.